danielpennypacker/questions/form/README.md

             "phone": None}}
 ```

-If the input fails the backend's validation, the response will look something like this:
+If the input fails the backend's validation, the HTTP response will be status 400 and look something like this:

 ```
 {"errors": {"first_name": "That doesn't look like a first name",